coda/packs-sdk/docs/guides/development/cli.md

 npx coda execute path/to/pack.ts <formula> [params..]
 ```

-So for example, if your Pack definition was in `src/pack.ts` and you wanted to call a function named MyFormula that takes one argument, you’d run:
+So for example, if your Pack definition was in `src/pack.ts` and you wanted to call a function named "Hello" that takes one argument, you’d run:

 ```sh
 npx coda execute src/pack.ts Hello "World"